rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_display.md

     end
   end
 ```
+* Enter the command "sh testc.sh".
+Now the 5 tests fail because the following action is not defined in the user controller.
 * In the file app/controllers/users_controller.rb, add the following code just before the end of the action section:
 ```
   def following